 Rarely seen art and illustrations by the late Theodor Seuss Geisel, better known as Dr. Seuss, will be on display at UC San Diego’s Geisel Library on Friday, September 20 as the focal point of the 16th annual Dinner in the Library gala.
 The highly-anticipated event will be held on the recently renovated top floor of the iconic Geisel Library from 6 – 9 p.m.

-In addition to the exhibition of new works, festivities will include a cocktail hour, gourmet dinner and engaging conversation with a local panel of distinguished art and literary experts.
+In addition to the exhibition of materials on loan from the estate of Theodor Geisel’s widow, the late Audrey S. Geisel, festivities will include a cocktail hour, gourmet dinner and engaging conversation with a local panel of distinguished art and literary experts.
 All proceeds from the event will be matched dollar-for-dollar through the Chancellor’s challenge benefiting the Geisel Library Revitalization Initiative and the Library’s mission to support student success, research and discovery.